Federica Mogherini: 2017 visit to India

 In April 2017, Mogherini paid her first visit to India in an official capacity as European Union representative, discussing issues including climate change and anti-terrorism.

 2017 JCPOA talks

 In October 2017, Mogherini announced plans to argue the European Union case for the United States to remain supportive of the JCPOA, the Iran nuclear deal, by holding talks with the Trump administration in Washington following Donald Trump's denial of recertification.

 Later career

 In 2019, United Nations Secretary-General António Guterres appointed Mogherini as co-chair of the High Level-Panel on Internal Displacement, alongside Donald Kaberuka.
 In April 2020, she gave notice of her intention to apply for the position of rector of the College of Europe.
 The French newspaper Libération criticized this decision because Mogherini did not have the academic qualifications needed for the job.
 According to the newspaper, there was a conflict of interests in this matter, as the College of Europe is funded at 50% by the European Commission.
 Mogherini became rector on 1 September 2020.

+European External Action Service controversy

+Mogherini was temporarily detained for questioning by Belgian police as part of an anti-fraud investigation led by the European Public Prosecutor's Office on 2 December 2025.
+The probe is centered on suspected procurement fraud, corruption, and conflict of interest related to an EU-funded project—the European Diplomatic Academy training program—which was awarded to the College of Europe between 2021 and 2022, where Mogherini serves as the Rector.
+The following day, the EPPO stated that Mogherini, as well as two other suspects, were formally notified of the accusations against them, namely procurement fraud and corruption, conflict of interest and violation of professional secrecy.
+On 4 December, Mogherini announced her resignation as rector of the College of Europe and director of the diplomatic training program.
+Her resignation took effect on 12 December.